PopovEvgeniy/gview/readme.txt

 2.3.1: The source code was recompiled under Lazarus 4.0 RC1.
 2.3.2: The source code was recompiled under Lazarus 4.0 RC3.
 2.3.2.1: The documentation has been updated.
+2.3.3: The source code was recompiled under Lazarus 4.2.